brthomiu/grid-space/README.md

 A grid-based game build with React and TypeScript.

 Project is a work in progress.
-Currently renders a grid of tile components.
+Client currently renders a grid of tile components.